ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

-Created day and daylist classes necessary for adding edit functionality to the checklist Started changing views to use the new DayList class instead of a dictionary
+Created day and daylist classes necessary for adding edit functionality to the checklist Started changing views to use the new DayList class instead of a dictionary built a sort function in the daylist class to ensure when making changes to the checklist the days are in chronological order added an append day function for the daylist